hwang-sun/Regression_Analysis-Trip_Duration/README.md

   - Present findings
   - Address feedback
 ## IV.
 Analysis Results
-A regression analysis is basically a series of hypothesis tests, where we want to know if X is really correlated with Y or not based on a relationship parameter ($\beta$).
+A regression analysis is basically a series of hypothesis tests, where we want to know if X is really correlated with Y or not based on a relationship parameter $(\beta)$.
 So we do a hypothesis test on the regression results.

 - H₀ (null hypothesis): $\beta_1 = 0$
 - H₁ (alternative hypothesis): $\beta_1 \not= 0$